How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 So we don't just wait for closed deals, we also pass earlier milestones like leads, calls, chats, quotes or any milestone that we know increase the likelihood of a sale.
 So the system starts learning faster, even if the sale takes time.

-Q3: “Won’t Facebook ignore any offline conversion signals that aren’t tied to the event set I’ve already configured?”
+Q3: "Won't Meta ignore any offline conversion signals that aren't tied to the event set I've already configured?"

 Meta does require you to optimize around a single conversion event per ad set.
 But that doesn't mean your offline data goes to waste.

 We feed conversion events that match your configured event goal, so if your ad is optimized for Leads, we sync verified leads.
-If it’s Purchases, we sync those.
+If it’s optimized for Calls or Quote, we optimize for those events.
+If it's Purchases, we sync those.

 We also score and classify leads inside your CRM so that you can make smarter marketing decisions, even if Meta doesn't.

-It’s not about making Facebook perfect.
-It’s about making your optimization smarter, one signal at a time.
+It's not about making Meta perfect.
+It's about making your optimization smarter, one signal at a time.

 Q4: "Can't we just use Enhanced Conversions and CAPI?
 Why do we need your method?"